News In Brief

 The IPA rules regarding the Biggleswade Back Meadows are clearly set out on the IPA website and on the signs at the fishery.
 The permitted fishing times for the Back Meadows are 6am to 11pm from 16th June to 30th September and 7am to 7pm from 1st October to 14th March.
 You can only fish with a single rod and line, no wading and no bivvies.
 SDAA members were recently asked to leave the Back Meadows by an IPA bailiff as they had set up bivvies and were clearly intent on fishing past the off time.
 Please note that there is also no overnight fishing on the IPA’s new stretch at the Riddy in Sandy.

-Broom Lake Track - OPEN
+Broom Lake Track - Closed

 Important Notice: Leadcore and Tackle Safety on SDAA Waters